 This a re-issue 1986 Gibson Les Paul Junior.
 Apparently it was the first year Gibson reissued the LPJ, the first incarnation anyway.
 The difference between the reissue LPJ and an original:

-- Tailpiece and tune-O-matic instead of wraparound bridge
+• Tailpiece and tune-O-matic instead of wraparound bridge

-- Gold speed knobs instead of black top hats
+• Gold speed knobs instead of black top hats

-- Grover tuners instead of Klusons
+• Grover tuners instead of Klusons

-- Black pickguard instead of tortoise shell
+• Black pickguard instead of tortoise shell

 I had a little trouble with it at first.
 At one time it had been setup as a lefty, then poorly switched back to a right handed guitar.
 The nut wasn't even glued down, and it wouldn't stay in tune.
-A little worried, I went off to my guitar guru Kerry thinking I needed new tuners or other major repairs.
+I went off to my guitar guru Kerry thinking I needed new tuners or other major repairs.
 Kerry said new tuners were not needed and he could fix it.
 He reglued the nut, did a setup and a couple of other minor adjustments, and now it plays great and stays in tune.
-It's a really nice guitar, I like it a lot.
+It's a really great guitar, I like it a lot.

 A couple of years later Kerry custom cut me a tortoise shell pickguard like the original LPJ's had, and I swapped the knobs for black top hats, also like the originals.
 I also had him move the the strap button to the upper horn because I hate having them on the back behind the neck.
-Here is a picture of the guitar before the cosmetic changes.

 I was drinking whiskey one night and playing this guitar, and came up with this jam I call Bigfoot, have a listen.